-Life in Lockdown How can a congregation keep together through these months of coronavirus when services are limited to a tiny handful of people?
+Life in Lockdown TEXT BY / THE REVEREND WILL NEWMAN How can a congregation keep together through these months of coronavirus when services are limited to a tiny handful of people?
 Here are some of the things we've done to keep the community involved at St Stephen's Stanley. - Church Services by Zoom have allowed people to watch and hear the service, with the chance to join in prayers and favourite hymns.
 Seeing and greeting each other on screen and exchanging the Peace creates a lovely spirit of community at times when we can't meet up in person. - 'Jungle Attack!'
-Back in the Spring a socially distanced taskforce met weekly to hack down the tangle of jungle vines and creepers invading the slopes surrounding the Chapel. - A Gardening Group then took over, planting flowers, bushes and trees to make the landscape beautiful again. - Congregation members enjoyed a weekly evening Bible Quiz by Zoom, bringing laughter and fellowship. - relaxed) and on Zoom.
+Back in the Spring a socially distanced taskforce met weekly to hack down the tangle of jungle vines and creepers invading the slopes surrounding the Chapel. - A Gardening Group then took over, planting flowers, bushes and trees to make the landscape beautiful again. - Congregation members enjoyed a weekly evening Bible Quiz by Zoom, bringing laughter and fellowship. - 'Following Jesus', a 6-week evening course, attracted people, both on the lovely vicarage veranda, (when restrictions were relaxed) and on Zoom.
+So the virus has not only disrupted the life of the church and all our lives; it has also encouraged creative new ways of being church.